bdrupieski/bdrupieski.github.io/_posts/2015-11-25-finding-anagrams-on-twitter.markdown

 | 20            | If all the world's a stage, I want to operate the trap door. ― Paul Beatty | Paul Beatty~ If all the worlds a stage I want to operate the trap door. |
 | 20            | One last time // ariana grande 🎶                                          | Ariana Grande // One Last Time                                          |

-Disappointly, these are pretty similar -- the words are just rearranged.
+Disappointingly, these are pretty similar -- the words are just rearranged.
 The edit distance *is* high, but only because it takes many edits to rearrange the words.

 Just taking the raw distance also introduces a bias towards long tweets.
 I need to normalize it against the length of the stripped alphanumeric text to try to eliminate this.
 Changing it to a ratio definitely ranks shorter tweets higher, but they're mostly still just the same words swapped around; here are some of the most highly ranked matches using the ratio of edit distance to the length of the string: